vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## On-chain Verification

-When we begin the proving process, we select a specific block as the **settlement block**—the block we commit to—and execute a call to the `Prover` contract method within the zkEVM environment.
+When the proving process begins, a specific block is selected as the **settlement block**—the block we commit to.
+Then, a call to the `Prover` contract is executed within zkEVM environment.
 The guest proof is valid **providing** the block and contract assumptions used during its generation are accurate.

-These assumptions are encapsulated in a single struct used within the guest code:
+These assumptions are encapsulated in a dedicated struct used within the guest code:

 ```solidity
 struct CallAssumptions {